IllusionMods/KK_Plugins/README.md

 3. Install [IllusionModdingAPI](https://github.com/IllusionMods/IllusionModdingAPI)
 4. Extract the plugin .zip file to your game folder

+## Plugin descriptions and downloads

+Make sure you download the version for your game (the first part before _ is the initials of the game, e.g. HS2 = HoneySelect2).

+If a plugin is listed but it's not a link, then it's either experimental or obsolete.
+You will need to compile it from source yourself, and you will not get any support.

 #### CharaMakerLoadedSound

 - [KK_CharaMakerLoadedSound]

 Plays a sound when the Chara Maker finishes loading.
 Useful if you spend the load time alt-tabbed.